kakadeveloper2077/react/README.md

 ▶️ to know more, i´ve been watched this guy, which its teach react on 1 hour: https://www.youtube.com/watch?v=hd2B7XQAFls&list=PL2Fdisxwzt_c4dlgeANTt8npMM9T5-ATk.

 ❗ Im Still Learning so ill upload more and more files.
 React is awesome :)
+❗ You can check the same files. uploaded to this repository, since you acces the file source code, to see for yourself the changes.